duongtd23/duongtd23.github.io/_projects/Autoware-cutin-cutout-deceleration.md

 <!-- In contrast, the lidar-only mode could avoid a collision, see the following video: -->

-All materials supporting this project are available at [https://github.com/duongtd23/AW-Runtime-Verification](https://github.com/duongtd23/AW-Runtime-Verification).
+Detailed experimental results are reported in our paper {% cite TranIEEETR2025 %}, and all materials supporting the experiments are available at [https://github.com/duongtd23/AW-Runtime-Verification](https://github.com/duongtd23/AW-Runtime-Verification).